Art Therapy and Its Effect on the Brain and Body Image

 Art and body image awareness can be closely intertwined.

-Through the process of creating art, clients can explore the differences between their perception of their body and the reality of its size and shape.
+Through the process of creating art, clients can explore the differences between their perception of their body and its actual size and shape.
 This can be particularly helpful for individuals who struggle with body dysmorphia or have a distorted view of their bodies.

-Individuals can also better articulate their feelings about their bodies by engaging in art therapy.
-Creating art can serve as a way for patients to connect with and validate their own experiences.
-This can be a crucial step toward building a more positive and accepting perspective of themselves, such as seeing their body as a supportive, loving, and life-giving vessel.
+Art therapy can also help individuals better articulate their feelings about their bodies.
+Art can serve as a way for patients to connect with and validate their own experiences.
+It can be a crucial step toward building a more positive and accepting perspective of themselves, such as seeing their body as a supportive, loving, and life-giving vessel.

 Art Therapy Activities for Building Better Body Image

-Like nearly all forms of therapy, the activities and discussions involved in art therapy need to be tailored to the patient.
+Like nearly all forms of therapy, the activities and discussions involved in art therapy must be tailored to the patient.
 Still, therapists can utilize many different activities to help improve their client’s body image.

 Patients may be asked to create collages, paintings, or drawings.
 They might be encouraged to choreograph a dance, write or perform an acting scene, or write or perform a song.
-And for these works, they’ll be given a prompt.
+For these works, they’ll be given a prompt.

-Therapists may ask patients to think of any number of ideas to create their work, from parts of their body they like or don’t like to what they believe their body looks like to their idea of the “perfect” body.
+Therapists may ask patients to generate ideas for their work, from parts of their bodies they like or dislike to what they believe their body looks like to their concept of the “perfect” body.

 Many therapists will ask patients to focus on things they like about their bodies or ask them to artistically highlight all the parts of their bodies that help them participate in joyful activities.